Working papers

 Other publications relevant to GPI's research agenda

-This section includes encyclopaedia entries, survey articles and discussion notes on topics that are central to GPI's research agenda.
+This section includes encyclopaedia entries, survey articles and other documents relevant to GPI's research agenda.

 Hilary Greaves: Book review of Scheffler’s “Why worry about future generations?”